couchbase-examples/atlas-device-sdk-cblite-compare/README.md

 ### Backlinks and Relationships
-In Realm a [backlink](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/supported-types/#backlinks) is an inverse, to-many relationship between objects.
-Backlinks can not be null.
-MongoDb specifically states they don’t use bridge tables or explicit joins to define relationships.
+In Realm, a [backlink](https://www.mongodb.com/docs/atlas/device-sdks/sdk/kotlin/realm-database/schemas/supported-types/#backlinks) defines an inverse, to-many relationship between objects, where backlinks cannot be null.
+Unlike MongoDB, which explicitly avoids using bridge tables or explicit joins for defining relationships, Realm utilizes its proprietary mechanisms.

-In Couchbase Lite, you can embed documents into other documents using dictionaries, which simulates the same feature in Atlas Device SdK, OR a developer can use a document with a documentId of two different documents to bridge documents for a JOIN, a documentId reference in another document to do a JOIN (foreign key) using SQL++.
+Couchbase Lite, on the other hand, offers two approaches for managing document relationships.
+Firstly, it allows for embedding documents directly within other documents, akin to the feature provided by the Atlas Device SDK via embedded dictionaries in a document.
+This method, while straightforward, may lead to the creation of large document sizes, which can be inefficient for certain operations.
+Alternatively, Couchbase Lite supports the use of document IDs to establish relationships between documents.
+This method involves storing a document ID within another document, effectively using it as a foreign key to facilitate joins.

-Embedded documents into other documents via a dictionary will always come at the cost of large documents.
-When dealing with smaller documents, a relationship via documentId can be used.
-Relationships between different documents are typically modeled using document IDs which can kind of be thought of as a foreign keys to represent links between documents.
-To infer relationships , you would need to use a reverse lookup mechanism by querying the database to find documents that reference a particular document using the SQL++ JOIN keyword.
-By using Indexes on those fields, you don’t take a performance hit when running these kinds of queries.
+To manage relationships between smaller documents or to ensure efficient querying, developers might prefer using document IDs.
+These IDs serve as references that link documents together, akin to foreign keys in relational databases.
+To resolve these relationships, developers can employ SQL++ JOIN operations, supported by Couchbase Lite’s query language.
+By indexing the relevant document ID fields, performance impacts during such queries are minimized, ensuring efficient data retrieval across linked documents.

-Couchbase Lite documentation on SQL++ JOIN keyboard can be found here:
+Couchbase Lite SQL++ JOIN Documentation:
 - [SQL++ JOIN - Android-Java](https://docs.couchbase.com/couchbase-lite/current/android/query-n1ql-mobile.html#lbl-join)
 - [SQL++ JOIN - Android-Kotlin](https://docs.couchbase.com/couchbase-lite/current/android/query-n1ql-mobile.html#lbl-join)
 - [SQL++ JOIN - C](https://docs.couchbase.com/couchbase-lite/current/c/query-n1ql-mobile.html#lbl-join)